If you've blocked our ad, please consider unblocking it.

 Early GoldenEye Text Files

 There appear to be unused Combat Simulator setup files for Pelagic II and Chicago.
 Opening these, however, reveals them to actually be Dam and Streets text files left over from GoldenEye.
 It is not text from the final build, but instead is taken from an earlier version of the game.
+Unlike Goldeneye the final game's Combat Simulator doesn't use the actual levels from the Solo campaign, but some rare prerelease footage shows that early builds did in fact use Solo levels at some point.
+This would indicate these placeholder files are either very old, or it was intended at some point that original Combat Simulator maps would be made off said levels.

 Dam's location, briefing and objectives list shown in the watch menu are present, as is the location string used in the intro camera.
 The rest of the final mission's text is not in this file.